martn2023/chess-insights-applied-ML/README.md

 ## C. API Pulls May Require Headers
 I was blocked on one of my data pull scripts until I put a header in

-## C. Teachable Moment About Not Segregating Out A Function That Looks Up Player Profile Details
+## D. Teachable Moment About Not Segregating Out A Function That Looks Up Player Profile Details
 I made a rookie mistake of having one consolidated function that looks up a player's opponent history and then logs those names into a "players" database table.
 My strategy was to build the list of players first, then pull a handful of games from each player.

 This was fundamentally incomplete because I forgot that there would be situations later where I would run into opponent usernames I had never encountered/recorded in the "players" table.
 Without a corresponding player record, we couldn't do foreign keys in the "matches" table.

 I could have backpedaled and have rewritten this, to appear less chaotic.
 In the interest of keeping momentum and practicing iterative triage work seen in real life, I elected a Band-Aid strategy: record the names of players in the **matches** table without a foreign key, then write a corrective script to fill out the missing player details in the **players* table after the match data has been pulled.

+## E. Dangers of Using SQLite
+My logic was that SQLite was low-risk because the file size would be small, not realizing that it can still be vulnerable during interrupted state transitions.
+But why would I expect that for such a low level of required processing power and memory, right?
+As if fate wanted to teach me a lesson, the system crashed and corrupted my database and I was only able to save 8 hours of API retrievals by pulling a fresh backup from GitHub.

 # V. Quick-Start Guide
-- Clone do your device
+- Clone onto your device
 - pip install -r requirements.txt, to install libraries
 - Run the scripts in the 1_database_creation folder to
     - initialize an empty database